 Can you talk about how you became interested in various non-European musical traditions?

 I was studying Western classical music, which is a really restricted musical tradition.
 As it’s taught nowadays, there’s no room for improvisation.
-Especially in the 20th century classical music, there’s an emphasis on intellectual content in music.
+Especially in 20th century classical music, there’s an emphasis on intellectual content in music.
 I was really tired by this.
 Emotionally, I felt much more connected to folk traditions which were more about the body and emotions.
 There’s dance and rhythm in every folk tradition.
 There’s a lot of amazing spiritual traditions – especially in the East – like for example the honkyoku tradition of the shakuhachi flute from Japan, which has been a big inspiration to me.
 All this was much closer to what I was interested in.
-I didn’t only want to focus on the theoretical, intellectual aspects of this music, but wanted to be much closer to the human perspective.
+I didn’t only want to focus on the theoretical, intellectual aspects of music, but wanted to be much closer to the human perspective.
 That’s why I started to become interested in folk traditions and tried to adapt certain techniques to my musical vocabulary.
 Right now, I’m also searching within the vocabulary of electronic music.

 In your biography, trance is mentioned as one of the elements that you’re interested in.
 There are perhaps some parallels between traditional and electronic music in terms of trance.